-- 6.1 All cases of ill-health suspected to originate from poorly maintained water systems must be reported to the Strategic Health & Safety Team using the electronic form located on the intranet. - 6.2 Legionnaires' disease is a notifiable disease in England and Wales.
+- 6.1 All cases of ill-health suspected to originate from poorly maintained water systems must be reported to the Health & Safety Team using the electronic reporting form. - 6.2 Legionnaires' disease is a notifiable disease in England and Wales.
 Health professionals will inform local health protection teams of suspected cases.
-This may result in health teams directing part of their investigations at Lewisham Homes' policy and procedure.
-The Strategic Health and Safety Team will review any such cases to determine if they are reportable to the HSE under RIDDOR.
-Such cases will be reported. - 6.3 Emergency response plans will be developed, communicated, tested and reviewed for Legionella incidents.
+This may include investigations of the processes we have in place.
+The Health and Safety will review cases and determine if they are reportable to the HSE under RIDDOR.

+6.3 Emergency response plans will be developed, communicated, tested and reviewed for Legionella incidents.